zaneriley/personal-site/README.md

 ## Introduction

 This repository houses my product design portfolio, showcasing various projects and designs I've worked on.
-It's built using Phoenix.

 About me: product-focused designer with 10+ years of experience, based in Tokyo, Japan (prev in San Francisco)